bkuhlmann/mac_os/README.md

 ## Usage

-Run the following script:
+Run the following:

     bin/run

-You will be presented with the following options:
+You will be presented with the following options (listed in order of use):

     Boot:
        B:  Create boot disk.